 Hughes Financial doesn’t have any disclosures of legal or regulatory actions listed on its latest Form ADV filed with the U.S. Securities and Exchange Commission.

 The firm acknowledges that while some representatives hold insurance licenses, no associated person of the firm can earn commissions from the sale or purchase of insurance products.
-Hughes also honors a fiduciary duty to work in each client’s best interest, so you won’t have much to be wary of when working with the firm.
+However, the firm has a fiduciary duty to work in each client’s best interest.

 Opening an Account With Hughes Financial Services